lamarrr/lamarrr.github.io/_posts/cpp-object-lifecycle/2024-01-15-cpp-object-lifecycle.md

 #### Assign Object

 Copy and Move assignment requires that an object already exists at a memory address and we would like to assign another object to it.
-Meaning both the source and destination addresses contain valid intialized objects.
+Meaning both the source and destination addresses contain valid initialized objects.
 Object Assignment is split into several categories, namely:

 - [copy assignment (`T& operator=(U const&)`)](https://en.cppreference.com/w/cpp/types/is_copy_assignable)